iseeyoucopy/U-232-Trinity-RC/README.md

 U-232 wants to thank everyone who helped make it what it is today; shaping and directing our project, all through the thick and thin.
 It wouldn't have been possible without you.
 This includes our users and especially Beta Testers - thanks for installing and using u-232 source code as well as providing valuable feedback, bug reports, and opinions.

 # The Team
     Lead coder Mindless (he was been and allways will be the leader of this source)

-Coders iseeyoucopy, stonebreath, GodFather
+    Lead Coders iseeyoucopy, GodFather

+    Coders  stonebreath

     Lead Designer iseeyoucopy

+# Designers Support

-Designers Support Credit's to Kidvision & others for designs used in the v0+v1+v2 Installer projects.
+    Credit's to Kidvision & others for designs used in the v0+v1+v2 Installer projects.

     Credit's to Roguesurfer for all v3&v4 design - Your a credit to this team.

     Credit's to swizzles and mistero for their work on framework intergration and design layout for v4.

     Credit's to son for v5 design work.

-# 2020 U-232 Code Name Trinity Edition RC©
+# 2021 U-232 Code Name Trinity - RC©